 Minimum wage is the delusion that bureaucrats and politicos know more about what's fair than the laborer and the employer, and that there's a magic round number that fair for everyone, everywhere, at the same time.
+We know that it hurts employment, increases automation and offshoring, and hurts the people it's supposed to help.
+Either these consequences are unintentional, or the politicians want to make the problem worse while pretending to help, so they have something to campaign on.

 | Minimum Wage